Evan Stephens: Alleged homosexuality

-In his book, Same-Sex Dynamics Among Nineteenth Century Americans, published in 1996, gay historian D. Michael Quinn expresses his view that Stephens had homosexual relationships and that these were tolerated by the LDS Church hierarchy.
+In his book, Same-Sex Dynamics Among Nineteenth Century Americans, published in 1996, historian D. Michael Quinn expresses his view that Stephens had homosexual relationships and that these were tolerated by the LDS Church hierarchy.
 Elsewhere, Quinn has theorised that the unmarried Stephens had intimate relationships and shared the same bed with a series of male domestic partners and travelling companions.
 Quinn claims that some of these relationships were described under a pseudonym in The Children's Friend, a church magazine for children.
 However, Quinn has admitted that it is possible Stephens never engaged in homosexual conduct.

 Several other Mormon writers, including George L. Mitton and Rhett S. James, have called Quinn's research on Stephens into question.
 They argue that Quinn has engaged in an opportunistic distortion of LDS Church history; they deny any acceptance from previous leaders of homosexual behaviour; and state the teachings of the current leadership of the church "is entirely consistent with the teachings of past leaders and with the scriptures."
 Specifically, Mitton and James disagree with Quinn's theory that Stephens was involved in intimate relationships with other men, or that the article in The Children's Friend was about these relationships.
 They point to it instead as reflecting normal youthful respect for older males.
 They also point out that Stephens's relationship with his great niece, Sarah Daniels, undermines Quinn's claims.
 Specifically, Stephens maintained a large number of students as residents in his household to prevent the image of impropriety with Daniels, since if he had lived alone with her without other witnesses around, it would have opened him up to accusations of a scandalous relationship.
 They state that Stephens "is known only as a strictly moral Christian gentleman."
 Mitton and James also point out that the death of Stephens's fiancee led him to remember her through his music, and that this was a very real and deep-seated emotional connection for him.
 Ray Bergman—who was in one of Stephens's youth choirs—also disputes any claims that Stephens was homosexual.